BrokenK3yboard/SimpleMusket/README.txt

 Ammo:

-Iron: Deals 16 damage and ignores 50% of the target's armor.
+Standard Cartridge: Deals 16 damage and ignores 50% of the target armor.
-Copper: Fires a wide spread of 5 pellets, each dealing 4 damage.
-Gold: Deals 9 damage and increases up to 24 if fired from an enchanted musket.
-Damage bonus affected by the number and rarity of enchantments.
-Netherite: Deals 20 damage and ignores 100% of the target's armor, but wears out the musket 3x faster.
-Found in bastion chests or by trading with piglins.
+Hellfire Cartridge: Same as the standard cartridge, but applies a 25% armor decrease for 15 seconds.

 Enchantments:

-Firepower (I-V): Increases armor piercing of fired bullets by 10% per level.
-Incompatible with Longshot.
+Firepower (I-V): Increases armor piercing of bullets by 10% per level.
+Incompatible with Longshot and Blast.
-Deadeye (I-III): Decreases aiming and reload time by 10% per level.
-Also tightens the spread of copper buckshot.
-Longshot (I-II): Bullet damage increases the further away the target is, up to a maximum of 25% per level.
-Incompatible with Firepower.
+Deadeye (I-III): Decrease aim time by 25/38/50% and move speed penalty by 50/75/100%.
+Longshot (I-II): Damage is amplified against targets further than 16 blocks away.
+(15-40% bonus at 16-48 blocks, 25-100% at level 2)
+Blast (I-II): Increase main shot damage to 125% within 8 blocks and fires 4/8 additional pellets with 25% damage and increased dispersion.
+Damage does not stack.
 Repeating: Allows the musket to fire twice per reload.

 Compatibility:
-If consecration is installed, golden bullets will instead deal extra damage to undead mobs in addition to removing their protection.
+If consecration is installed, enchanted bullets can be crafted with gold which deal 8 damage, which doubles against undead enemies and removes their protection.
-If Enchantment descriptions is installed, the details of each enchantment will be displayed in-game.
+If Enchantment descriptions (or equivalent mod) is installed, the details of each enchantment will be displayed in-game.

 Credits:
 Cartridge textures, sounds, and smoke particle code from Ewewukek's musket mod: https://github.com/ewewukek/mc-musketmod